vzahorui/vzahorui.github.io/_posts/2019-10-27-linear-least-squares.md

 date: 2019-10-27
 ---

-Ordinary least squares method (OLS) estimates analytically parameters for a linear regression by minimizing the sum of the squares of the differences between predicted and observed values of the dependent variable.
+Ordinary least squares method (OLS) estimates analytically parameters for a [linear regression]({{ site.baseurl }}{% link _posts/2019-10-25-linear-regression.md %}) by minimizing the sum of the squares of the differences between predicted and observed values of the dependent variable.
 As a result, this method produces a single set of parameters of the regression model, which fits the best to the observed data.

 Under other assumptions of linear regression, the residuals are normally distributed with the value of mean which equals to 0.

 ## Analytical solving (normal equations)

-For the expression $Y = \beta X + \varepsilon$ we want to minimize squared $\varepsilon$, which can be expressed like this:
+For the expression $Y = X \beta + \varepsilon$ we want to minimize squared $\varepsilon$, which can be expressed like this:

 $$
 \sum_{i=0}^n \varepsilon_i^2 =